renanpdef/Pathway-Verification/README.md

 # Protocol Verification

 Perform a verification of protocols on XMI file.
-To right protocols, it is analysed if there are not deadlock or nondeterminism in the file.
+To right protocols, it is analysed if there are not deadlock or nondeterminism in the protocol.

 ## Getting Started